lava/matplotlib-cpp/README.md

 changes.
 Additionally, the python yaml parser was not able to cope with files that exceed a few hundred megabytes in size.

-Therefore, I was looking for a C++ plotting library that was extremely to use and easy to add into an existing codebase, preferrably header-only.
+Therefore, I was looking for a C++ plotting library that was extremely easy to use and to add into an existing codebase, preferrably header-only.
 When I found none, I decided to write one myself, which is basically a C++ wrapper around matplotlib.
-As you can see from the above examples, plotting data and saving it to an image file can be done is as few as two lines of code.
+As you can see from the above examples, plotting data and saving it to an image file can be done as few as two lines of code.

 The general approach of providing a simple C++ API for utilizing python code was later generalized and extracted into a separate, more powerful